Nourishing Diet & Lifestyle Change

 Registered Dietitian Nutritionist (RDN)?

 These terms can easily get confused but the distinction is important and the titles are not interchangeable.
-The term 'Nutritionist' is not regulated and, in most states, almost anyone can decide to call themselves a nutritionist.
+The term 'Nutritionist' is not regulated and, in most states, almost anyone can call themselves a nutritionist.
 A 'Registered Dietitian Nutritionist' is a licensed professional with formal nutrition education and the term is strictly regulated.
 They are food and nutrition professionals trained to translate the ever changing and complex world of nutrition into advice you can actually digest.
 They also work with your doctor and other healthcare providers to optimize your healthcare plan and support continuity of care.
 Using evidence based practice MNT guidelines, RDNs can assist you with meeting your nutrition needs and related goals by implementing sustainable dietary changes that can last a lifetime.
-Call us today.
+Remember, there is a difference.

 Nutrition Services Sampling